Secrets of Indochina

 Day 10 – Hoi An

-Enjoy breakfast at hotel then you will have full day is free at leisure.
-Perhaps retrace your steps to some of the town attractions, or spend a day by the beach.
+Today is a free day at your leisure.
+Perhaps retrace your steps to some of the town’s attractions, or spend a day by the beach.

 Boutique Hoi An